paulmakepeace/vortlisto/README.md

 So far, I've successfully uploaded a CSV file directly to [Cerego](https://cerego.com/) a spaced repetition learning site and app.
 I'm a fan of Cerego since it really seems to work, the UI & UX are pretty good, and [they publish an API](https://docs.google.com/document/u/1/d/1T6hvcS39T7l2lrhuDKihQmAZuSzVQHvrGtq_OExaUc8/pub).

 The first word list I uploaded was the "General Basic" list that contains 396 words.
 It turns out Cerego struggles with a word list this big; the app spins processing all the data (there's a lot of work per-word for its learning algorithm).
+Cerego recommend lists less than 100 associations.
 The other issue is that Cerego will present the words in the order they're uploaded which currently means grinding through a giant alphabetized list.
 Cerego is already full of progress markers so alphabetizing only seems to be a disadvantage.

 #### Next steps

-The "General Basic" list needs to be made much smaller.
+The "General Basic" and some other lists need to be made much smaller; less than 100 items each.
 Two options are arranging into chunks of say 40 words by observed frequency (so learn most common words first) and by additional category like "color", "prepositions", etc. Those subcategories could also be arranged by frequency if only to break up the alphabetizing.

+So far I have created some additional sub-categories in "General Basic" which has reduced "General Basic" to about half.

 ## Statistics